Azurite: Mineralogy

 Azurite has the formula Cu_{3}(CO_{3})_{2}(OH)_{2}, with the copper(II) cations linked to two different anions, carbonate and hydroxide.
 It is one of two relatively common basic copper(II) carbonate minerals, the other being bright green malachite.
 Aurichalcite is a rare basic carbonate of copper and zinc.
 Simple copper carbonate (CuCO_{3}) is not known to exist in nature, due to the high affinity of the Cu^{2+} ion for the hydroxide anion HO^{−}.

 Azurite crystallizes in the monoclinic system.
 Large crystals are dark blue, often prismatic.
 Azurite specimens can be massive to nodular or can occur as drusy crystals lining a cavity.

 Azurite has a Mohs hardness of 3.5 to 4.
 The specific gravity of azurite is 3.7 to 3.9.
 Characteristic of a carbonate, specimens effervesce upon treatment with hydrochloric acid.
 The combination of deep blue color and effervescence when moistened with hydrochloric acid are identifying characteristics of the mineral.

 Color

-The optical properties (color, intensity) of minerals such as azurite, and malachite are characteristic of copper(II).
+The optical properties (color, intensity) of minerals such as azurite and malachite are characteristic of copper(II).
 Many coordination complexes of copper(II) exhibit similar colors.
 According to crystal field theory, the color results from low energy d-d transitions associated with the d^{9} metal center.

 Weathering

 Azurite is unstable in open air compared to malachite, and often is pseudomorphically replaced by malachite.
-This weathering process involves the replacement of some of the carbon dioxide (CO_{2}) units with water (H_{2}O), changing the carbonate:hydroxide ratio of azurite from 1:1 to the 1:2 ratio of malachite:
+This weathering process involves the replacement of some of the water (H_{2}O) units with carbon dioxide (CO_{2}), changing the carbonate:hydroxide ratio of azurite from 1:1 to the 1:2 ratio of malachite: